ISLEcode/.github/SECURITY.md

         -   Always clean up your sandbox environment before commiting changes.
 For instance, when using the GNU Autotools build toolchain, perform a `make distclean` – and not `make clean` or `make realclean`, before any commit.

         -   The `.gitignore` method is not bullet proof.
-Repository maintainers should
+Repository maintainers should, at a recurring interval — which should at least be twice a year, check all files in the repository which are under revision control looking for those which may contain sensitive data.

     1. After the event security occurs when sensitive information has been commited.
 The Git database needs to be cleanup to remove all traces of that information; simply overwriting a commit isn't enough to ensure the data will not be accessible